devland/waveFiller/readme.md

 ![image](waveFiller.png)

-An animated bucket fill effect for the HTML 5 canvas.
+waveFiller - An animated bucket fill effect for the HTML 5 canvas.
-Written in javascript and optimized via web workers.
+Written in vanilla javascript and optimized via web workers.

 For a live demo go to https://devland.github.io/waveFiller/demo/ and click within the empty image areas to trigger the bucket fill animation.